rootisgod/rootisgod/content/posts/2024/2024-06-29-Running-Kubevirt-and-Windows-VMs.md

 ### Packer

-Now we can think about deploying it with packer.
-But, first we need to install the following packer plugins so it can talk to Virtualbox, like so.
+Now we can think about deploying it with Packer.
+But, first, we need to install the following packer plugins so it can talk to Virtualbox, like so.

 ```bash
 packer plugins install github.com/hashicorp/vagrant